Gay Washington DC

 Suddenly it was gone, as the O Street SE block was bulldozed for the new Nationals' ballpark (opened in 2008).
 Secrets/Ziegfeld's, one of the strip clubs, reopened some years later in SW, across South Capitol Street at the old Pier 9 club location.
 The bathhouse, the Glorious Health Club, found a new home in NE.

-Secrets/Ziegfeld's (1824 Half St SW), features totally nude male strippers Wednesdays through Sundays from 9pm, plus amateur strip contest nights and flamboyant Friday and Saturday night drag shows.
+Secrets/Ziegfeld's (1824 Half St SW) - PERMANENTLY CLOSED - totally nude male strippers Wednesdays-Sundays from 9pm, plus amateur strip contest nights and flamboyant Friday/ Saturday night drag shows.
+The venue will not reopen after Covid-19 restrictions end.

 Bars & Clubs - U Street corridor & beyond